murkl/arch-os/docs/REFERENCE.md

 **A desktop also gets `nss-mdns`** and the `mdns_minimal` module in front of the resolver in `/etc/nsswitch.conf`.
 Avahi announces this machine and finds the others either way; without that line nothing on the system can reach any of them by the `.local` name they answer to - a printer, a share and another machine are all `.local`. **[➜ Avahi](https://wiki.archlinux.org/title/Avahi#Hostname_resolution)**

+**Note:** _File sharing announces itself under the hostname as it stands - `mdns name = mdns` in `smb.conf`.
+Samba's default is the NetBIOS name, which is the hostname in capitals, so the machine would be the one entry in a file manager's network list that shouts._

 ### Building from the AUR

 | Limit | Value | Why |